Coconut Flour Oatmeal Cookies

 Ingredients

-Joy Filled Eats Sweetener - Simple and easy to make, this is my go-to sweetener.
+- Joy Filled Eats Sweetener – Simple and easy to make, this is my sweetener.
+You can also use a brown sugar sweetener, monk fruit sweetener, coconut sugar, allulose, or many other options.

-Gluten-free oats - Make sure that you find oats that are certified to be gluten free if that is important for you.
+- Old fashioned oats – Use certified gluten-free oats if that is important for you.
 Not all oats are naturally gluten free so pay close attention to labels.

 How To Make Coconut Flour Oatmeal Cookies